Chapter 10 : Fights and Feuds

 “I’m glad that I’m a joke to this family then, if that’s who I get to hang out with,” I replied.
 I glanced over to Regulus, who had remained silent throughout this exchange.
 “Oi Reg, what do you think about all of this?”
 I asked.

 “You know how I feel about your friends, Sirius.
 You could still return to the family’s traditions, and be with people who are worthy of your bloodline.”
 Regulus replied, not sounding, or looking as sure as he wanted to.
 He was always like that, worried about whether people would get offended.
-That was why he was our parents’ favourite child.
-He didn’t want to provoke their temper like I did.
 I worried that he would try to please people too much, and land himself in a dangerous situation.

-“It’s nice to see you sticking by your brother,” I spat out sarcastically.
+“It’s nice to see you sticking by your brother,” I spat out.
 It wasn’t entirely his views that he was voicing, but that didn’t mean it hurt any less to hear him say that.

 I had apparently raised my voice a little too loudly and attracted the attention of the adults.